 - Prefer first-class options first: Use

-browser/commandsconfig keys before low-level bundler overrides. - Patch minimally: Change only the pieces you need, then return the config.
+browser/commandsconfiguration keys before low-level bundler overrides. - Patch minimally: Change only the pieces you need, then return the configuration.

 - Keep plugins Rspack-aware: Prefer Rspack-native plugins when available.